 Many markets often sell 4-6 ounce packages of fish, in their frozen deli bins, for around a dollar - this is perfect for one serving.
 Of course, this recipe is great with locally fresh caught fish.

 To go with this island themed dish I made a budget, fruity and spicy, salsa using mango, onion, jalapeno and lime juice.
 However, any salsa you have on hand would go with my entree.
+And if mangos are too hard to get then use ripe and peeled peaches.

 Once you try my Coconut Crusted Fish you will be hooked !